qiushiyan/old-website/content/authors/qiushi/_index.md

 - A "My Life In Months" [plot](/img/life_in_months.png) illustrating my relevant experience in the field

+- [Time Series Analysis with R](https://enixam.github.io/fpp/): Another notes in time series analysis using the [tidyverts](https://tidyverts.org/)

 - [About](/about): where I elaborate on my passion and interests in statistics and data science, my skills, working experience, and [certificates](about#skills-interests-1) earned in online courses

-- My [Github profile](github.com/enixam): I have been active in coding and contributing to open source projects ever since I decide to pursue such a career
+- My [Github profile](https://github.com/enixam): I have been active in coding and contributing to open source projects ever since I decide to pursue such a career

 - [More Posts](/post): a list of all my other projects in data analysis and machine learning